Law Firm of the Year 2023

 Change in any inheritance after divorce

 As far as inheritance is concerned, after a divorce the spouse ceases to be a legal heir and can only inherit as a testamentary heir.
-In certain circumstances, in the event of an early death after divorce, it is possible to inherit as a cohabitant who has lived in the same household with the deceased for at least one year prior to their death in a shared household.
+In certain circumstances, in the event of an early death after divorce, it is possible to inherit as a cohabitant who has lived in the same household with the person concerned for at least one year before his/her death.

-Tip: In these cases, it is always worth taking the advice of an experienced lawyer to ensure you get everything you are entitled to.
+Tip: In these cases, it is always worth taking the advice of an experienced attorney to ensure you get everything you are entitled to.

 Maintenance obligation towards the other spouse

-If the divorced spouse is unable to support themselves and the reason for this arose during or in connection with the marriage, or if they did not cause the breakdown of the marriage, they opposed the divorce, and has suffered significant hard as a result, they may claim maintenance which guarantees them the same standard of living as the other spouse.
-Such alimony can be paid for a maximum of 3 years.
+If the divorced spouse is unable to support himself/herself and the reason for this arose during or in connection with the marriage, or if he/she did not cause the breakdown of the marriage, did not consent to the divorce and has suffered serious harm, he/she may claim maintenance which guarantees him/her the same standard of living as the other spouse.
+Such maintenance may be paid for a maximum of 3 years.

-Tip: When does spousal maintenance cease and what affects it can be found in a separate article.
+Tip: When does spousal support cease and what affects it, see a separate article.

-As a divorce proceeds, a number of complications can arise that will prolong the process.
-Especially in cases of contested divorces, this will make an experienced divorce lawyer valuable.
-At Attorneys Available, you will appreciate the high level of professionalism and expertise, as well as the fixed prices, and the fact that we are able to finalize the majority of divorces at the second sitting.
+A number of complications can arise during the course of a divorce that can prolong the process.
+Especially in cases of contested divorces, this will make an experienced divorce lawyer useful.
+At Affordable Lawyer, you will appreciate the high level of professionalism and expertise, as well as the fixed prices and the fact that we are able to divorce most marriages at the second sitting.

 Are you solving a similar problem?